 Policymakers should maintain and strengthen top-heavy rules so that benefits are distributed equitably among plan participants.

-Use of 401(k) safe harbors should be assessed to ensure broad plan participation by lower-paid employees.
+Use of 401(k) safe harbors A provision of a statute or a regulation that reduces or eliminates a party's liability on the condition that the party is in compliance with defined standards. should be assessed to ensure broad plan participation by lower-paid employees.